alternative medicine and doctors| forewords

 All good complementary therapies have in common the repair of the underlying imbalances and contaminants.
 This is how to treat the causes of the disease and not the symptoms.
 When it comes to treating the underlying causes, several diseases can begin to heal at the same time, making clear logical cause-and-effect relationships for scientific research difficult to detect.
 Also, the essentials of natural therapies, the prevention of diseases, cannot easily be scientifically proven.

-The doctors’s information about complementary medicine therapists and their holistic treatments, and their clients, are many times inadequate.
+The doctor’s and politician’s information about alternative therapists and their holistic treatments, and their clients, are many times inadequate.
 The majority of “natural” caregivers are responsible and would never require their clients to give up on prescription drugs or medical treatments.
 And most of the natural treatments are safe, but a few funny dressmakers get all the attention; (such as silver water “gurus” or functional multivitamin sellers.
 Eating megabig dozes of vitamins or minerals is not good for health).
-The medical doctor’s perception of the number of cam healers and their clients is in their lower leanings, because this large crowd does not hold the noise about itself even when it comes to exercising its rights.
+The medical doctor’s perception of the number of CAM healers and their clients is in their lower leanings, because this large crowd does not hold the noise about itself even when it comes to exercising its rights.
 And a great deal of them are academic women – intelligent people.
 The worldview and human image of those who practice alternative therapies often differ quite a lot from the general population.
 It has been studied at the University of Jyväskylä by professor Reijo Wilenius, which uses the term “anthroposophical human image“.
 This human image emphasizes, for example: The basic idea that life is development towards both physical and mental perfection.
 Physical and spiritual are different aspects of one and undivided entity.
 The human image of the population and the medical community, on the other hand, is mostly biological-physical.
-An interesting question to consider is whether a diligent practicing of alternative therapies lead to an anthroposophic human image or does anthroposophic human image cause need to seek alternative care?
+An interesting question to consider is whether a diligent practicing of complementary medicine lead to an anthroposophic human image or does anthroposophic human image cause need to seek alternative care?

 In Finland they are making a law to regulate the work of CAM therapists.
-This would increase regulation, indebtness of the state and the work load of ‘traditional’ medical doctors , who would then be in a position of frequent communication with alternative medicine professionals.
+This would increase regulation, indebtness of the state and the work load of ‘traditional’ medical doctor , who would then be in a position of frequent communication with complementary medicine professionals.
 I believe this kind of law could not be enforced in the United States, Education and training that is founded on choice and willingness would always provide better results than any kind of mandatory course “grayness”.

 Of course, it is imperative that the alternative doctors carefully study the possible co-effects and side effects of herbal and prescription drugs.
 Compulsory sharing of key information and findings is vital with regards to study… Even a voluntary-based education might be a beneficial in terms of educating healers on the principles of common herb-drug reactions.
 A well-known, highly skilled naturalist who I am familiar with does not treat elderly individuals who are already taking a lot of prescription drugs, she also does not treat pregnant women, nor Marevan users.
-Marevan is widely known to be unsuitable for a lot of alternative treatments!
+Marevan is widely known to be unsuitable for a lot of integrative medicine treatments!

 Ayurveda, the world’s oldest known form of organized health services, has actually been granted official status in Russia.
 I am unable to divulge the exact extend of the statehood, as the governmental structure in Russia is very different to the structure that I am accustomed to here in Finland.

-Background of new discovery
+Background of new discovery – alternative medicine of east

 Professor Oleg Sorokin and his team of Russian space physicists made contact with traditional Chinese medicine masters and the masters of Indian Ayurveda in order to establish any similarities between their practices.
 At t present, their is a common misconception that the two of these fields are far removed from one another and hold no common, shared practices.
 Although Sorokin was working alongside his team of physicists, he is not a physicist himself.